novelkhan/InventoryWebAPI/README.md

 - **Secure Authentication**: Implements JWT (JSON Web Tokens) for user registration, login, and authorization, with refresh token support for seamless session management.
 - **Inventory Management**: Supports CRUD operations for products and categories, including filtering, pagination, search by name/description, and image upload (stored as Base64).
 - **Architecture**: Backend uses DDD layered style (Application, Domain, Infrastructure, Presentation folders) with Repository Pattern and Unit of Work for efficient data access and transaction management.
-- **ORM & Database**: Entity Framework Core for ORM, with Local MSSQL as the database.
+- **ORM & Database**: Entity Framework Core for ORM, with Local MSSQL for development and PostgreSQL for production (hosted on Render's free tier).
 - **API Documentation**: Swagger integrated for API exploration in development mode (disabled in production).
 - **File Handling**: Product images are uploaded and stored as Base64 strings in the database.
 - **Frontend Design**: Responsive UI built with SCSS and Bootstrap, featuring a modern header (with navigation and auth controls) and footer (with copyright, links, and contact info).
 - **Code Quality**: Follows SOLID principles, clean code practices, and Git for version control.
+- **Deployment**: Automated CI/CD pipeline using GitHub Actions for deployment to Render.

 The system is deployed on **Render** for live access and is optimized for performance and scalability.